jaisurajk/Ultimate-Tic-Tac-Toe-Solver/README.md

 ## Team members:
+    Daniel Villalon
     Jaisuraj Kaleeswaran

-    Daniel Villalon
+## MODIFICATION OF MCTS_MODIFIED.PY

+In our modifications to 'mcts_modified.py', we focused on enhancing the performanceby adding a heuristic approach during the rollout phase.
+We introduced the 'heuristic_choice' function, which uses the 'next_move' function to score possible moves.
+The 'heuristic_choice' function iterates through all potential moves, evaluates each one, and selects the move with the highest score.
+The 'next_move' function assigns scores based on specific criteria: it gives a high score of 10 if the move results in a win for the bot, a score of 5 if the move blocks the opponent's win, and a score of 1 for any other move.
+This heuristic helps the program by making the bot prioritize moves that lead to immediate wins or prevent the opponent from winning, thus making the bot smarter and more effective.

 ## Objective

 We created a bot that can play Ultimate Tic-Tac-Toe by implementing the Monte Carlo Tree Search (MCTS) Algorithm.
 The goal of this bot is to beat human players and two bots, rollout_bot and random_bot.
 Random_bot: Selects a random action every turn
 Rollout_bot: For every possible move from the immediate state, a finite number of games is sampled and the move with the highest expected turnout is selected.

-## MODIFICATION OF MCTS_MODIFIED.PY

-In our modifications to 'mcts_modified.py', we focused on enhancing the performance by adding a heuristic approach during the rollout phase.
-We introduced the 'heuristic_choice' function, which uses the 'next_move' function to score possible moves.
-The 'heuristic_choice' function iterates through all potential moves, evaluates each one, and selects the move with the highest score.
-The 'next_move' function assigns scores based on specific criteria: it gives a high score of 10 if the move results in a win for the bot, a score of 5 if the move blocks the opponent's win, and a score of 1 for any other move.
-This heuristic helps the program by making the bot prioritize moves that lead to immediate wins or prevent the opponent from winning, thus making the bot smarter and more effective.

 ## References